GabrielleC-J/project3_cse701/README.md

 ### "!=" Operator

-This operator takes in tow `big_int` arguments and returns a boolean stating true if the arguments do not have the same value.
+This operator takes in two `big_int` arguments and returns a boolean stating true if the arguments do not have the same value.

 Example